ericvsmith/dataclasses/pep-xxxx.rst

 With the addition of PEP 526, Python has a concise way to specify the type of class members.
 This PEP leverages that syntax to provide a simple, unobtrusive way to describe Data Classes.
+With one exception, the specified attribute type annotation is completely ignored by Data Classes.

-No base classes or metaclasses are used.
+No base classes or metaclasses are used by Data Classes.
+Users of these classes are free to use inheritance and metaclasses without any interference from Data Classes.
 The decorated classes are truly "normal" Python classes.
 The Data Class decorator should not interfere with any usage of the class.

-Being in the standard library will allow many of the simpler usages of existing libraries like those listed above to consolidate on Data Classes.
-Many of the libraries listed will have different feature sets, and will of course continue to exist and prosper.
+Data Classes are not, and are not intended to be, a replacement mechanism for all of the above libraries.
+But being in the standard library will allow many of the simpler use cases to instead leverage Data Classes.
+Many of the libraries listed have different feature sets, and will of course continue to exist and prosper.

 Where is it not appropriate to use Data Classes?